i. The End

 The command pierced through her blind panic, forcing clarity back into her eyes.
 The blurry face before her came into focus.
 She froze.

 "Sakura," Sasuke began but couldn't finish; Sakura's punch struck him like a gunshot, catapulting him across the room.
-He slammed to a backbreaking stop, and before he had a chance to collapse to his knees, Sakura was on him.
+He slammed to a backbreaking stop against the wall, and before he had a chance to collapse to his knees, Sakura was on him.
 She rammed her arm into his throat, crushing him against the wall.

-"You," Sakura snarled with bared teeth.
+"You," Sakura snarled, the hatred dripping from her bared teeth like venom.
 Sasuke gagged for air, clutching at her forearm, but she only pressed harder into him.
 Her green eyes crackled, and she wished she could burn him alive with the heat of her anger.

 Spots swarmed before Sasuke's vision.
 The first blow had knocked the wind cleanly out of him, and Sakura had closed off his windpipe before he could take in sufficient air.
 At this rate…Sasuke tried again to pry her arm away, but it wouldn't budge.